Extending the trapping theorem to provide local stability guarantees for quadratically nonlinear models: Conclusion

 Indeed, generally the system dynamics can allow for trajectories starting in the $\dot{v} > 0$ region to move away from the origin, but then eventually cross the $\dot{v} = 0$ surface and move back towards the origin.
 Concluding definitively about local stability in this case is very challenging because of the strong dynamical dependence and this difficulty is in fact a motivation for the \textit{Hurwitz} assumption on $\tilde{\bm A}^S$ in order to write down a generic stability theorem.
 Empirically, the stability of these models appears relatively robust to a small positive eigenvalue in $\tilde{\bm A}^S$; it is only our stability \textit{estimates} that break down here.
 Nonetheless, if some eigenvalues of $\bm A^S$ are positive, and there are energy-preserving nonlinearities, it should be clear that $\dot{v} > 0$ is inevitable at distances far enough from the origin, implying instability for trajectories with initial condition in this area.

 It roughly follows from this reasoning that if we promote models such that more and more eigenvalues of $\tilde{\bm A}^S$ become negative, this will contribute to the stability whether or not $\tilde{\bm A}^S$ is able to become fully \textit{Hurwitz}.
 This is precisely our empirical finding in both the local and global versions of the trapping SINDy algorithm.
+This leads to a number of possible directions for future work that would extend the research presented in this paper.

+One direction in the future is to find the initial conditions that leads to an unstable solution that are still not clear in this work.
+Even though we have given sufficient conditions for attracting trapping regions to exist in quadratically nonlinear systems and conservative estimates about the size of the local stability domain, an unbounded trajectory has not been yet found when the \textit{Hurwitz} property is \textit{slightly} broken.
+The inability to find a $\bm m$ such that $\tilde{\bm A}^S$ is \textit{Hurwitz} can always be an issue of a suboptimal minima in the optimization problem, but dynamical explanations may be required too.

 Future numerical work includes improving the strategy of enforcing a \textit{Hurwitz} matrix $\tilde{\bm A}^S$ during optimization.
 The current strategy to enforce a \textit{Hurwitz} matrix $\tilde{\bm A}^S$ is to solve $\bm \xi$ and $\bm m$ separately in each iteration so that each process is convex.
 However, the loss term for making a \textit{Hurwitz} $\tilde{\bm A}^S$ inevitably makes the loss function nonconvex.
 The convergence properties are unclear as well.
 A clever strategy for enforcing the \textit{Hurwitz} property was adopted recently in Goyal \textit{et al}.~\cite{goyal2023guaranteed}.
 Alternatively, with the help of modern powerful computational platforms, the nonconvex problems can be better solved by implementing this method in deep learning.
 So developing a deep neural network for this method as in Ouala \textit{et al}.~\cite{Ouala2023} is another promising line of future work.